About Let’s Get Ready

 Upon her graduation in 2000, Jeannie attracted the attention of then-College Board President Gaston Caperton.
 With valuable seed funding and in-kind support from the College Board, Let’s Get Ready set up operations in New York City and was fully underway.

-Since then, Let’s Get Ready has served more than 25,000 low-income high school students with the mentoring power of 8,000 trained volunteer college Coaches in partnership with schools and community-based organizations that stretch from Lewiston, Maine to Philadelphia, Pennsylvania.
+Since then, Let’s Get Ready has served more than 30,000 high school students from low-income circumstances with the mentoring power of 8,000 trained volunteer college Coaches in partnership with schools and community-based organizations that stretch from Lewiston, Maine to Philadelphia, Pennsylvania.

 - STUDENTS FIRST: We practice student-centered decision making in all aspects of our organizational planning and implementation.